How to Prepare for the Casper Test to Get Into Medical School (2026)

 In this Casper practice scenario, you want to demonstrate your empathy and problem-solving skills.
 How will you support your co-worker and help him find a positive solution to his dilemma?

 Think about how the key ideas of the situation might relate to a physician’s experience.
 In this scenario, the principle of patient autonomy stands out.
 Your co-worker has the right to make his own decisions concerning his life—as a patient makes their own decisions concerning their health.
-Your role is to provide the best information so they can make an informed decision.
+Your role is to provide the best information so their decision-making is well-informed.

 These are our sample responses:

-2. What strategies could you offer to help him make a decision that he feels comfortable with?
+• What strategies could you offer to help him make a decision that he feels comfortable with?
 I would encourage my co-worker to gather information on the company culture surrounding paternity leave from multiple perspectives—including HR, his boss, and other colleagues who’ve taken leave.
-I would suggest he weigh the benefits and drawbacks of each option, both short-term and long-term
+I would suggest he weigh the benefits and drawbacks of each option, both short-term and long-term.

 Let’s look at why these answers work.